-I threw my chips in with an infant startup, and emerged a few months later with a real brand and a dope custom apparel platform.Pimp yoself
+I threw my chips in with an infant startup, and emerged a few months later with a real brand and a dope custom apparel platform.Style On Haters

-I traveled to a 'summer camp' style startup accelerator as the design counselor (and more) for a bunch of little campers.The memories
+I traveled to a 'summer camp' style startup accelerator as the design counselor (and more) for a bunch of little campers.Go To Camp

-I designed a place for fans who just can't consume enough about their teams to be on the inside with the coaches and players.Team up
+I designed a place for fans who just can't consume enough about their teams to be on the inside with the coaches and players.Huddle Up

-I made it easy to get addicted to telling this startup everything about yourself while you're busy comparing yourself to others.Only sounds bad
+I made it easy to get addicted to telling this startup everything about yourself while you're busy comparing yourself to others.Tell It Everything

-I did a happy feely good vibes brand for this new e-magazine and fundraising platform, and then carried the feels onto the site.Not a pepsi ad
+I did a happy feely good vibes brand for this new e-magazine and fundraising platform, and then carried the feels onto the site.Get Sustainaible

-Every shot I make is animated, often screen recordings of crazy (sometimes absolutely bonkers) CSS animations, so click in.Ball so hard
+Almost all my shots are animated, often screen recordings of crazy (like absolutely bonkers) CSS animations, so click in!Ball So Hard

 I believe that the path to great, truly original creative work starts with living a life full of unique experiences.
 I believe it needs you to allow yourself to feel deeply, even for the emotions of others.
 And I believe it requires you to be authentic, and act on your feelings, bypassing the "what will people think?" filter.

 It's indirect, sure, but I believe that's the source of the inspiration and the character that kind of work comes from.
 I think that's what it takes to create unique things that people actually feel a connection to.
 Those things are what I'm working towards.
 All my design and tech skills are just tools in the toolbox.